Squalomix/medaka-annex/README.md

 The main research group running [Squalomix consortium](https://squalomix.github.io/) also participates in the Medaka seciton of [NBRP (National Bioresource Project)](https://nbrp.jp/en/) administered by [MEXT, Japan](https://www.mext.go.jp/en/).
 This page catalogues existing data provision sites about medaka fishes and serves as their comprehensive gateway.

-**Due to a power outage caused by a lightning strike at NIG, the web servers operated by our lab are currently down.**
+**Due to a power outage caused by a lightning strike at NIG, the web servers operated by our lab including MedakaBase are currently down.**

 Scheduled maintenance of the web server MedakaBase will also be announced in this page.